OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/index.md

 ----------------------------------------------------------------------------------------------------
 ```

-To then view the stock chart, you can call
-<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/candle/" target="_blank">candle</a>
-which shows a candle chart for the defined period:
+To then view the stock chart, you can call <a href="/terminal/reference/stocks/candle/" target="_blank">candle</a> which shows a candle chart for the defined period:

 <img src="https://user-images.githubusercontent.com/46355364/169503942-f3f05bbe-77f1-443e-945e-cafbe442bce8.png" alt="Candle Chart Facebook" width="800"/>

 By calling `?` or `help` the stocks menu re-appears.
-Here you can see that
-multiple menus have turned blue.
-Because of loading a stock ticker, these menus
-can now be used in combination with the chosen stock.
+Here you can see that multiple menus have turned blue.
+Because of loading a stock ticker, these menus can now be used in combination with the chosen stock.

 <img src="https://user-images.githubusercontent.com/46355364/169503960-62a59aa2-1dbd-46f1-9ea0-095817d7da5d.png" alt="Stocks Menu with Ticker" width="800"/>

-## Sub-menus available

-The Stock menu has an extensive list of available sub-menus ranging from
-fundamental analysis to sector analysis to advanced prediction techniques.
-To
-find more information about each menu, click on one of the following:

-- <a href="th" target="_blank">Introduction to Trading Hours</a>: discover
-  exchanges that are currently open or closed for a specified ticker.
-Also find
-  relevant information about each exchange.
-- <a href="options" target="_blank">Introduction to Options</a>: look into
-  available options, option spreads, open interest and binomial valuation
-  models.
-- <a href="disc" target="_blank">Introduction to Stock Discovery</a>: discover
-  trending stocks based on return metrics, revenue and earnings growth, penny
-  stocks and based on upcoming earnings release dates.
-- <a href="sia" target="_blank">Introduction to Sector & Industry Analysis</a>:
-  analyse companies that reside in the same industry, sector and/or country and
-  share a similar market cap to determine potential under- and out performance
-  of each company.
-- <a href="dps" target="_blank">Introduction to Dark Pools</a>: discover
-  companies that have enormous shorting pressure, obtain information about dark
-  pool positions and find out about shares that failed to deliver.
-- <a href="scr" target="_blank">Introduction to Stock Screener</a>: provides the
-  ability to screen companies that share a similar characteristic, for example
-  unusual volumes, overbought or that include analyst upgrades, and be able to
-  compare valuations and performance.
-- <a href="ins" target="_blank">Introduction to Insider Trading</a>: explains
-  what large insiders, e.g. a CEO of a company, is buying the chosen company and
-  insider trading activity for the chosen company.
-- <a href="gov" target="_blank">Introduction to Government</a>: gives insights
-  in what the House of Congress is trading and the corporate lobbying that is
-  performed.
-- <a href="/OpenBBTerminal/terminal/common/ba" target="_blank">Introduction to
-  Behavioural Analysis</a>: gives the abilities to discover how different social
-  media platforms view the chosen company and what is written about them.
-- <a href="ca" target="_blank">Introduction to Comparison Analysis</a>: have the
-  ability to compare companies based on, among other things, correlation,
-  financial statements, sentiment, valuations and performance.
-- <a href="fa" target="_blank">Introduction to Fundamental Analysis</a>: look
-  into the fundamentals of a chosen company including financial statements, SEC
-  filings, investing scores, discounted cash flow analysis (DCF), sustainability
-  scores and key ratios.
-- <a href="dd" target="_blank">Introduction to Due Diligence</a>: explore
-  analyst recommendations, ratings over time, price targets and quarterly and
-  yearly earnings estimates.
-- <a href="bt" target="_blank">Introduction to Strategy Backtesting</a>: explore
-  back testing strategies based on technical indicators.
-- <a href="/OpenBBTerminal/terminal/common/ta" target="_blank">Introduction to
-  Technical Analysis</a>: analysis the chosen company's historical data
-  extensively with moving averages and momentum, trend, volatility and volume
-  indicators.
-- <a href="/OpenBBTerminal/terminal/common/qa" target="_blank">Introduction to
-  Quantitative Analysis</a>: delve deeper in the historical data with
-  quantitative methods including cumulative distribution function (CDF),
-  (conditional) Value at Risk and rolling ratios.
-- <a href="/OpenBBTerminal/terminal/forecast/" target="_blank">Introduction to
-  Forecasting menu</a>: apply advanced AI and Machine Learning models to form
-  prediction of future stock prices including Recurrent Neural Network (RNN),
-  Autoregressive Integrated Moving Average (ARIMA) and Monte Carlo forecasting.

-## Examples

-If we want to a look at the historical data and fundamentals of Microsoft, we
-can do the following, starting from the `stocks` menu:

-First, load in the ticker of Microsoft, this is `MSFT` and can be found with the
-<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/stocks/search/" target="_blank">search</a>
-command:
+### Sub-menus available

+The Stock menu has an extensive list of available sub-menus ranging from fundamental analysis to sector analysis to advanced prediction techniques.
+To find more information about each menu, click on one of the following:

+- <a href="th" target="_blank">Introduction to Trading Hours</a>: discover exchanges that are currently open or closed for a specified ticker.
+Also find relevant information about each exchange.
+- <a href="options" target="_blank">Introduction to Options</a>: look into available options, option spreads, open interest and binomial valuation models.
+- <a href="disc" target="_blank">Introduction to Stock Discovery</a>: discover trending stocks based on return metrics, revenue and earnings growth, penny stocks and based on upcoming earnings release dates.
+- <a href="sia" target="_blank">Introduction to Sector & Industry Analysis</a>: analyse companies that reside in the same industry, sector and/or country and share a similar market cap to determine potential under- and out performance of each company.
+- <a href="dps" target="_blank">Introduction to Dark Pools</a>: discover companies that have enormous shorting pressure, obtain information about dark pool positions and find out about shares that failed to deliver.
+- <a href="scr" target="_blank">Introduction to Stock Screener</a>: provides the ability to screen companies that share a similar characteristic, for example unusual volumes, overbought or that include analyst upgrades, and be able to compare valuations and performance.
+- <a href="ins" target="_blank">Introduction to Insider Trading</a>: explains what large insiders, e.g. a CEO of a company, is buying the chosen company and insider trading activity for the chosen company.
+- <a href="gov" target="_blank">Introduction to Government</a>: gives insights in what the House of Congress is trading and the corporate lobbying that is performed.
+- <a href="/OpenBBTerminal/terminal/common/ba" target="_blank">Introduction to Behavioural Analysis</a>: gives the abilities to discover how different social media platforms view the chosen company and what is written about them.
+- <a href="ca" target="_blank">Introduction to Comparison Analysis</a>: have the ability to compare companies based on, among other things, correlation, financial statements, sentiment, valuations and performance.
+- <a href="fa" target="_blank">Introduction to Fundamental Analysis</a>: look into the fundamentals of a chosen company including financial statements, SEC filings, investing scores, discounted cash flow analysis (DCF), sustainability scores and key ratios.
+- <a href="dd" target="_blank">Introduction to Due Diligence</a>: explore analyst recommendations, ratings over time, price targets and quarterly and yearly earnings estimates.
+- <a href="bt" target="_blank">Introduction to Strategy Backtesting</a>: explore back testing strategies based on technical indicators.
+- <a href="/OpenBBTerminal/terminal/common/ta" target="_blank">Introduction to Technical Analysis</a>: analysis the chosen company's historical data extensively with moving averages and momentum, trend, volatility and volume indicators.
+- <a href="/OpenBBTerminal/terminal/common/qa" target="_blank">Introduction to Quantitative Analysis</a>: delve deeper in the historical data with quantitative methods including cumulative distribution function (CDF), (conditional) Value at Risk and rolling ratios.
+- <a href="/OpenBBTerminal/terminal/forecast/" target="_blank">Introduction to Forecasting menu</a>: apply advanced AI and Machine Learning models to form prediction of future stock prices including Recurrent Neural Network (RNN), Autoregressive Integrated Moving Average (ARIMA) and Monte Carlo forecasting.

+### Examples

+If we want to a look at the historical data and fundamentals of Microsoft, we can do the following, starting from the `stocks` menu.
+First, load in the ticker of Microsoft, this is `MSFT` and can be found with the <a href="/terminal/reference/stocks/search/" target="_blank">search</a> command:

 ```
 2022 May 18, 05:32 (🦋) /stocks/ $ search microsoft
 ```

-<p align="center">Companies found on term microsoft</p>
+<p align="center">Companies found with the term 'microsoft'</p>

 |           | Name                               | Country       | Sector     | Industry                  | Exchange       |
 | --------- | ---------------------------------- | ------------- | ---------- | ------------------------- | -------------- |